Miami Slice in Miami

 When was Miami Slice in Miami last inspected?

-Miami Slice in Miami was last inspected by Florida DBPR on September 4, 2025.
-The result was: Inspection Completed - No Further Action.
+Miami Slice in Miami was last inspected by Florida DBPR on June 3, 2026.
+The result was: Warning Issued.

 What are the most common violations at Miami Slice in Miami?

-The most frequently cited violations at Miami Slice in Miami are: Proper hand/arm washing, Clean multi-use utensils, Outer openings protected.
+The most frequently cited violations at Miami Slice in Miami are: Proper hand/arm washing, Outer openings protected, Clean multi-use utensils.

 How many health inspections has Miami Slice in Miami had?